What to Do When Your Mugshot Is Watermarked by a Removal Site

 4. Consider Reputation Management Services

 Professional reputation management companies specialize in removing or mitigating negative online content.
-They can help by publishing positive content about you, monitoring online mentions, and negotiating with mugshot sites on your behalf to remove or de-index harmful images.
+They can help by publishing positive content about you, monitoring online mentions, and negotiating with mugshot sites on your behalf to have harmful images removed or de-indexed.

 5. Explore Legal Action